 Which Sports Are Best For Australian Kids?

-Soccer is a hugely popular sport amongst young kids, with 48% of all kids aged 6-13 playing soccer regularly.
+A hugely popular sport amongst young kids is Soccer.
+With 48% of all kids aged 6-13 playing soccer regularly.
 Soccer is great for young kids as it is non-contact, requires lots of running and is easy to play for kids of all ages, sizes and ability.

-Playing soccer will help to develop foot co-ordination, speed and agility and is also easy to play in the backyard or down at the park because all you need is a ball and a few markers for goals.
+Playing soccer will help to develop foot co-ordination, speed and agility.
+Furthermore, it’s also easy to play in the backyard or down at the park because all you need is a ball and a few markers for goals.

 AFL is a great game for kids of all ages.
 One of the benefits AFL has over soccer is that it will help to develop hand-eye coordination because the hands are an important part of the game.
 AFL will also help your child build endurance as it requires lots of running and is perfect if your child has an abundance of energy that you’d like them to burn off before you get home.